Slavery and Human Trafficking Statement

 As part of our initiative to identify and mitigate risk the Company has in place training to help staff identify problems and systems to encourage the reporting of concerns and the protection of whistleblowers.

-- In one of our businesses we employ sub contractors.
-In some instances the sub contractors employ workers from outside the UK.
-We are conscious that is a high risk area and we conduct checks to ensure that the sub contractor is treating their workers fairly.
+- 4. In one of our businesses we employ sub-contractors.
+In some instances the sub-contractors employ workers from outside the UK.
+We are conscious that is a high risk area and we conduct checks to ensure that the sub-contractor is treating their workers fairly.
 We prefer to directly contract with individuals rather than through an agency

 Our effectiveness in combating slavery and human trafficking